psychedelicious/lifelike/README.md

 ### Bookmarks

-**Bookmarks are not kept between app reloads!**
+- A bookmark is a snapshot of the current automaton's state, including the rule, neighborhood, cells, grid size, etc.

-A bookmark is a snapshot of the current automaton's state, including the rule, neighborhood, cells, grid size, etc.
+- Loading a bookmark will overwrite the current state.

-Loading a bookmark will overwrite the current state.
+- Bookmarks can be renamed.

-Bookmarks can be renamed.
+- Bookmarks are saved between app reloads.
+They use localstorage, so they will only last for 7 days on Safari, but should last forever (?) on Chrome & FF.

 ### Grid & Cell Size

 Changes to the grid width and height (measured in cells) occur from the top left corner.
 So, if you increase the width or height, it will expand toward the right or downwards.

-Changes to cell size (measured in pixels) is just like zooming in.
+Changes to cell size (measured in pixels) does not change the width and height.

 When you fit the grid to window...